Health care in the Philippines: Filipinization of health: 1918–1941

 Under the Jones Law, self-governance increased, with the Philippine Health Service managed by the Department of Public Instruction.
 Dr. Victor Heiser oversaw the construction of the Philippine General Hospital.
 Filipinization of health services began with Dr. Vicente de Jesus's directorship in 1919.
 Governor-General Leonard Wood prioritized health education and prevention, notably through Act No. 3029, which mandated annual school health examinations, and the establishment of the School of Public Health and Hygiene.
 Governor-General Theodore Roosevelt Jr. consolidated medical agencies into the Bureau of Health and Public Welfare, focusing on public health education via "The Health Messenger" and other media.
 In 1939, Commonwealth Act 430 established the Department of Health and Public Welfare, coinciding with the Philippines' path to independence under the Tydings-McDuffie Act.
 By now, the Tydings-McDuffie Act had been ratified, and the Philippines was on its way to independence.

 Philippine Republic (1946–present)

 After gaining independence in 1946, the Philippines faced severe health challenges due to wartime destruction.
 The government allocated funds for rehabilitation, and health officials prioritized communicable diseases, emphasizing comprehensive solutions.
 Despite increased health budgets under President Quirino, facility shortages persisted.
 President Diosdado Macapagal's Republic Act 4073 in 1964 liberalized Hansen's disease treatment, promoting private care and integrating control into rural health centers.
 By 1987, the Philippine Constitution recognized healthcare access as a human right.

 Healthcare services

 Public funding

 The Philippines' public healthcare system is primarily financed through taxes and delivered by government facilities.
 The Department of Health oversees government hospitals, while provincial and municipal governments manage district, provincial, and primary care facilities.

+Observers have cited government budget misprioritization, mishandling of funds, and corruption as culprits behind the country's bad healthcare.